 On a recent chilly Sunday, Hsi-Pei Liao stood with his back to the intersection of Cherry Avenue and Main Street in Flushing.
-Over his shoulder was the spot in the crosswalk where an SUV hit his four-year-old daughter Allison and 71-year-old mother Chin Hua.
+Over his shoulder was the spot in the crosswalk where an SUV hit his three-year-old daughter Allison and 71-year-old mother Chin Hua.
 The two were walking hand-in-hand, crossing with the signal.

 It was Sunday, Oct.
 6, around 5 p.m.
 He's thought a lot about how Allison got to that spot, at that moment.
 "That day, Allison really wanted to go outside to get a watermelon," he recalled.
 "She was pretty insistent, which normally she wasn't.
 She normally just watched TV, watched Dora."

 Allison was visiting her grandmother, as she often did.
 Hsi-Pei and his wife Amy were at home in Fresh Meadows, 10 minutes away.
 He later learned from his mother about how Allison got ready for shopping: "She took out a little purse she carries with her as a toy purse so she could pretend to pay."